UCSF Open Access Publishing Fund

 Frequently Asked Questions

 - 1. What are the benefits of open access publishing?

-Open access (OA) literature is digital, online, free for all to read immediately upon publication, and free of most copyright and licensing restrictions.
-OA publication allows others to copy, use, share, and display the work publicly, subject to proper attribution of authorship.
+Open access (OA) addresses the desire to make research results publicly accessible.
+OA literature is digital, online, free for all to read immediately upon publication, and free of most copyright and licensing restrictions.
+Others can copy, use, share, and display the work publicly, subject to proper attribution of authorship.
 Opening scholarly content to such uses maximizes the rate of scientific discovery by removing the access and copyright barrier typically enforced by subsciption-based publishers.

 - 2. Why is UCSF helping to fund open access publishing?

 While not all OA journals charge a publishing fee, many of those that interest UCSF authors do.
 Memberships and subscriptions through the UC Libraries provide UC authors discounts on OA journal article processing charges (APCs; see this chart for details).
 This fund goes further by helping cover more, if not all, of the publication charges for authors who do not have another source of funding.
 Sources for OA book publishing are also on the rise, so the fund helps defray those costs as well.

 - 3. Are OA journals and books peer-reviewed?